Blue-Kachina/svg-converter/README.md

 It's currently dev-only, and is set up using Sail.
 Includes redis container

 ## Basic Setup
-- Checkout from git, cd to directory
+- Checkout from git, then cd to that directory
 - Create yourself a `.env` based on the `.env.example` and configure appropriately (example has sensible defaults)
-- `sail up -d`
+- `vendor/bin/sail up -d`
-- `sail composer octane`
+- `vendor/bin/sail composer octane`
-- From another terminal: `sail composer octane-queue` At this point in time, you should be up and running.
+- From another terminal: `vendor/bin/sail composer octane-queue` At this point in time, you should be up and running.

 Note: there's [OpenAPI Documentation](/docs/openapi.yaml) that you can use from PostMan/similar application